 The maximum time frame for a LOA is 90 calendar days and the minimum is 2 weeks or 14 calendar days.
 The institution permits only one LOA.
-Exceptions may be made to this policy and shorter and/or additional LOAs may be granted if at the discretion of the school manager.
+Exceptions may be made to this policy and shorter/longer and/or additional LOAs may be granted if at the discretion of the school manager.
 However, all LOAs added together do not exceed a total of 180 calendar days in any 12 month period.

 If the student does not return from the LOA on the date designated, the student will be withdrawn from the institution.
 If a student takes an unapproved Leave of Absence or is absent 14 consecutive calendar days, they will be considered withdrawn.
+Additionally, the student's loans will go into repayment 180 days (about 6 months) after the last date of attendance.
 The institution is required to take attendance and therefore the withdrawal date for the purpose of calculating a refund will be the student's last date of attendance.
 The institution is not responsible for any equipment left at the school.